 These daily fluid volumes meet the need of both normal and low-birth-weight infants.
 They are used when infants receive either oral or intravenous fluids.
 The fluid volumes needed by breastfeeding infants do not need to be calculated as they are met by the increasing milk production by the mother during the first few days after delivery.

 The fluid requirements per day increase from 60 ml/kg on day 1 to 150 ml/kg on day 5.

 For the first few days after delivery the mother’s breasts do not produce a lot of milk.
 To prevent dehydration, the kidneys of the newborn infant, therefore, produce little urine during this period.
 As a result the infant does not need a lot of fluid in the first few days of life.
 However, the infant’s fluid needs gradually increase from day 1 to 5.
 By day 5 the kidneys are functioning well and a lot of urine is passed.
 Giving 150 ml/kg during the first 4 days to infants may result in overhydration.

 Whenever possible, every effort should be made to feed a low-birth-weight infant with breast milk.
 Infection, especially in preterm infants, can be largely prevented by using breast milk.

-If breast milk is not available, then formula (powdered milk) should be used.
+If the mother’s breast milk is not available, then pasteurised donated breast milk or formula (powdered milk) should be used.
 Infants weighing 1500 g or more can be given a standard newborn formula such as Nan 1 or S26.
 However, infants weighing less than 1500 g should be given a special preterm formula such as Pre NAN or S26 LBW.
 Cows’ milk is not suitable for newborn infants.